michaeltouati/ESVM/paper.md

 - implement non-equally spaced phase-space cells
 - implement high order Weighted Essentially Non-Oscillatory (WENO) advection schemes @Liu:1994
 - compute the plasma ion Vlasov equation to allow for the ions to be mobile
-- extend the code to relativistic electromagnetic 2D-2V and 1D-3V phase-space electromagnetic plasma simulations : ESVM $\Rightarrow $EMVM (open source Electromagnetic Vlasov-Maxwell code)
+- extend the code to relativistic electromagnetic 2D-2V and 1D-3V phase-space electromagnetic plasma simulations : ESVM $\Rightarrow$ EMVM (open source Electromagnetic Vlasov-Maxwell code)
 - store the simulation results in hdf5 files instead of text files
 - implement its MPI parallelization
 - implement its vectorization